bagitag/kotlin-spring-boot-web-service-template/.document/FEATURES.md

 - `id`: A unique identifier for the error, generated based on the exception's stack trace.
 See details below.
 - `message`: The message that describes the error.
 - `details`: Optional field that contains any additional details about the error.
 - `stackTrace`: Optional field that contains the stack trace of the exception.
 This field is not included by default to avoid exposing sensitive information in production environments.
-It is controlled by the `app.stack.trace.enabled` property and it needs to be specifically requested by the client by using the `stackTrace=true` query parameter.
+It is controlled by the `app.stack.trace.enabled` property and it needs to be specifically requested by the client using the `stackTrace=true` query parameter.

 ### Exception ID